liquidiqq/iconkit/README.md

 ## About

-Iconkit is meant to be used with Svelte or SvelteKit.
-It's a collection of community icons from different sources, including [Heroicons](https://heroicons.com/), [Ionicons](https://ionicons.com/) brand logos, and icons made by Iconkit.
+Iconkit is a treeshakale Svelte/SvelteKit library.
+It's a collection of community icons from different sources, including [Heroicons](https://heroicons.com/), [Ionicons'](https://ionicons.com/) brand logos, and icons made by Iconkit.

 ## Features

-- Heroicons and Ionicons brand logos out of the box
+- Heroicons and Ionicons' brand logos out of the box
 - Add your svg logos, and custom icons in three modes: `outline`, `solid`, and `mini`
 - Full tree-shaking (only used icons are bundled)
 - Works with or without Tailwindcss